 Recipe: Pinoy Pork BBQ with Green Mango Slaw

 Need a new recipe for the barbecue?
 Try your hand at Pinoy pork, a Filipino street food staple.
-The grilled pork skewers, which are marinated in banana ketchup and spices pack a ton of flavour and go perfectly with this sweet, sour and slightly spicy slaw made with unripe mangos to provide a crunchy and cooling contrast to the vibrant, distinctive flavour of the pork.
+The grilled pork skewers, which are marinated in banana ketchup and spices, pack a ton of flavour and go perfectly with this sweet, sour and slightly spicy slaw.
+Made with unripe mangos, it provides a crunchy and cooling contrast to the vibrant, distinctive flavour of the pork.

 Prep Time: 25 minutes